Effective with the 2014-2015 University Catalog, the university's general education program is renamed Mason Core.

-All undergraduates need to complete university general education requirements.
-Students earning a BA or BS degree from the College of Humanities and Social Sciences or the College of Science must complete additional requirements described below.
+All undergraduates need to complete Mason Core requirements.
+Students earning a BA degree from the College of Humanities and Social Sciences or the College of Science must complete additional requirements described below.

 Catalogs from different years may contain different requirements.
-Students cannot pick and choose requirements from different catalogs.
-They must graduate under the requirements published in one single catalog.
-Students have to have the same catalog year for all components of their degrees—the requirements for general education, for college requirements, and for the requirements of their major and concentration, if any.
+Students must graduate under the requirements published in one single catalog.
+Students have to have the same catalog year for all components of their degrees—the requirements for Mason Core, for college requirements, and for the requirements of their major and concentration, if any.

 Students should be aware of their catalog year when planning their course of study.
 For questions about which catalog year applies, see an advisor.